Our Counseling Services

 Assisting individuals, families, and groups with diverse needs through challenges in their life journeys.
 Counselors take a developmental perspective and know that people grow and change throughout their lives.
 Counselors understand principles of human development, psychology, mental health and change theories, and can establish effective helping relationships with people from diverse cultures.
 Counselors are skilled in the assessment of people and situation, diagnosis and treatment of mental disorders, and in the application of cognitive, affective, behavioral and systemic strategies to facilitate change.

-Help client create change - setting personal goals or making system-wide changes.
-As helpers, counselors are respectful and responsive to client and offer a safe place for people to share their experiences and to explore ways to cope.
-Counselors are skilled in implementing therapeutic interventions designed to help clients challenged by a range of circumstances including: Trauma, depression, anxiety, stress, unanticipated life events, interpersonal discord, social injustice, co-occurring disorders, worksite disruption and career issues.
+Help the client create change: setting personal goals or making system-wide changes.
+As helpers, counselors are respectful and responsive to the client and offer a safe place for people to share their experiences and to explore ways to cope.
+Counselors are skilled in implementing therapeutic interventions designed to help clients challenged by a range of circumstances including trauma, depression, anxiety, stress, unanticipated life events, interpersonal discord, social injustice, co-occurring disorders, worksite disruption, and career issues.